20 Eco-Friendly Ways to Spring Clean Your Home

 Fresh Air In, Odors Out

 Closed-up houses may be cozy in the winter, but they tend to smell pretty stale.
 Get some air moving in your house by opening all the windows and positioning a few fans in strategic places, like hallways and stairways.
 Placing a fan in the window, facing out, can work wonders for your indoor air quality, making it smell as fresh as the outdoors.
+If it is too cold to do this or there is too much pollen in the air then you can always get a Better Air probiotic air purifier to improve your home’s air quality.

 Make Glass Sparkle with Newspaper